-- We setup the URL that we want to send our JSON to.
+- We specified the URL that we want to send our JSON to.
 This is usually the URL of the API that we want to send the data to.

-- We setup a PHP array containing sample data.
+- Then, we setup a PHP array containing sample data.

 - We encoded our PHP array into a JSON string by using the function json_encode.

-- We specified that we were sending a POST request by setting the CURLOPT_POST option to 1.
+- We when told cURL that we want to send a POST request by setting the CURLOPT_POST option to 1.

-- We attached our JSON data using the CURLOPT_POSTFIELDS option.
+- After that, we attached our JSON data by using the CURLOPT_POSTFIELDS option.

-- We set the content-type of our request to application/json using the CURLOPT_HTTPHEADER option.
+- We then set the content-type of our request to application/json using the CURLOPT_HTTPHEADER option.
 It is extremely important to note that you should always use “application/json”, not “text/json”.
 Simply put, using “text/json” is incorrect and may lead to errors!

-- Finally, we used the function curl_exec to execute our POST request.
-If you want to check for errors at this stage, then you should check out my article on error handling with cURL.
+- Finally, we use the function curl_exec to execute our POST request.
+If you want to check for errors at this stage, then you should check out our article on error handling with cURL.

 As you can see, it’s not much different than sending a regular POST request.
 In fact, the only real difference is that we set the content type to application/json.